manishkatyan/bbb-mp4/README.md

 5. Dependencies

 During this installation, `bbb-mp4-install.sh` will also do the following:
-- update the default `post_publish.rb` to invoke `bbb-mp4.sh` that will start automatic MP4 conversion after a class recording is published.
+- create  `bbb_mp4.rb` to invoke `bbb-mp4.sh` that will start automatic MP4 conversion after a class recording is published.
 - create a directory `recording` at `/var/www/bigbluebutton-default` to store converted MP4 videos that can be accessed via browser.
-- update the default playback at `/var/bigbluebutton/playback/presentation/2.0/playback.html` to redirect to MP4 videos at `/recording`.
+- update the default index.html at `/var/bigbluebutton/playback/presentation/2.3/index.html` to provide download button.

 ```sh
 # give bigbluebutton user sudo access